keu/docs/astro/test-and-troubleshoot-locally.md

 ## Make requests to the Airflow REST API locally

 Make requests to the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) in a local Airflow environment with HTTP basic access authentication.
-This can be useful for testing API calls before executing them in a production Deployment on Astro.
+This can be useful for testing and troubleshooting API calls before executing them in a Deployment on Astro.

 To make local requests with cURL or Python, you only need the username and password for your local user.
 Both of these values are `admin` by default.
 They are the same credentials that are listed when you run `astro dev start` with the Astro CLI and required by the Airflow UI in a local environment.

+To make requests to the Airflow REST API in a Deployment on Astro, see [Airflow API](airflow-api.md).

 ### cURL